“This is my life now, I earned it, you’ve had yours already. So why don’t you do what old men do and die? Get the fuck out of my way.”

 The answer to these questions will plant us firmly not only in the Aeon of Osiris—the Aeon that has passed/is soon to pass—but in the Bible as well.

 When “Old Joe” first appears in the life of “Young Joe,” he seems like a wise, older, paternal figure we can trust.
-He is convinced that the seemingly omnipotent Rainmaker, a figure that he claimed was causing widespread destruction in the future, had to be stopped.
+He is convinced that the seemingly omnipotent Rainmaker, a figure who he claimed was causing widespread destruction in the future, has to be stopped.
 But soon we find out Old Joe has more in common with the Terminator robot than as a true savior.

 Old Joe represents the Osirian Aeon—the one of organized religion, of the Dying God, of the Aeon that is passing.
 He is obsessed with preserving the past, even to the point of literally traveling back to it and—in his plan to assassinate the “Kid-Messiah” Cid—kill the potential of the future.
 Thus Young Joe tells him in the diner scene: “So why don’t you do what old men do and die?
 Get the fuck out of my way.”